sinner-of-polaris/sinner-of-polaris/README.md

 ☆ You may address me however you want, though I will not tolerate any insulting nicknames or pet names (‘dear’ is an exception) 𝙀𝙎𝙋𝙀𝘾𝙄𝘼𝙇𝙇𝙔 if we aren’t close friends.

 ☆ I’m gender fluid, pansexual, and neurodivergent.
-I’m a member of multiple fandoms and I do OC×OC, OC×Canon, and Yumeshipping.
+I’m a member of multiple fandoms and I do OC×OC, OC×Canon, and yumeshipping.

 ☆ I heavily fictionkin Don Quixote/Sancho from Limbus Company and Polaris (as in the star that can be seen overhead in the North Pole) :3